RMLio/ap-data-to-dashboard/README.md

 ex:agent3 a foaf:Agent.
 ```

-When executing the pipeline in strict mode, the additionals sheets and columns will be ignored.
+When executing the tool in strict mode, the additionals sheets and columns will be ignored.

 ### Process the input data